 - Behavior/school difficulties

 It is important to keep in mind that individual and marriage issues can also affect the whole family.
-A parent or teen who is struggling with addiction can lead to a difficult situation for the whole family.
+A parent or teen who is struggling with substance abuse can lead to a difficult situation for the whole family.
 Even issues of infidelity or financial struggles within the marriage can have an effect on everyone.

 Strengthening the Bond of Your Family

 Every family is different, but here are a few ways family counseling can help.

 - Learn to communicate in a way that works for everyone